-Medication-Assisted Treatment for Heroin and Opioid Use is for people who would like to quit using opioids such as heroin or prescription pain medication.
-The program involves taking the medication buprenorphine (Suboxone) over a period of time to manage withdrawal symptoms and, eventually, to slowly decrease and stop use.
+Medication for Opioid Use Disorder (MOUD) is for people who would like to quit using opioids such as heroin, fentanyl, or prescription pain medication.
+The program involves taking the medication buprenorphine (Suboxone) over a period of time to manage withdrawal symptoms and, eventually, to slowly decrease and stop opioid use.

 Some heroin and opioid users also experience other mental health concerns, like depression or trauma.
 Our program offers the option for help with both substance use and mental health support.
 Participants can choose to be connected with individual counseling, psychiatry, or with our Peer Recovery Specialist (PRS).
 Our PRS is a person with lived recovery experience who has been trained to work with others looking to make changes in their substance use.
-The PRS offers telephonic (during current COVID-19 restrictions) individual and group support.
+The PRS offers individual and group support both telephonic and limited in person (during current COVID-19 restrictions).

 If you think the program might be a good fit for your needs, there are two ways to learn more and get connected:

-Format: daytime, opioid/heroin replacement medication, abstinence, and harm reduction
+Format: daytime, opioid/heroin replacement medication, integration with primary health care, abstinence, and harm reduction

 Need Support Now?